Conditionally monotone independence I: Independence, additive convolutions and related convolutions: Introduction

-Through the sections \ref{Inf1} to \ref{Inf4}, we investigate convolution semigroups and infinitely divisible distributions.
+In Sections \ref{Inf1}--\ref{Inf4}, we investigate convolution semigroups and infinitely divisible distributions.
 Additive monotone and Boolean infinitely divisible distributions were first studied in \cite{Mur3} and \cite{S-W}, respectively.
 The results in this paper generalize these studies: we prove the L\'{e}vy-Khintchine formula, and the correspondence among a convolution semigroup, an infinitely divisible distribution, a pair of vector fields and a positive definite sequence of cumulants.

-Moreover, we will give examples of convolution semigroups.
-As a result, conditionally monotone cumulants $r_n(\cdot, \nu)$, for a fixed $\nu$, turn out to linearize the Boolean convolution.
+Moreover, we construct convolution semigroups from monotone and Boolean ones.
+As a result, c-monotone cumulants $r_n(\cdot, \nu)$, for a fixed $\nu$, turn out to linearize the Boolean convolution.
 We note that infinite divisibility was introduced and studied in \cite{Kry1} for c-free independence.
 Results on c-monotone infinite divisibility however do not follow from the c-free case.

-In the sections from \ref{deform11} to \ref{Lim2} we work on deformations of the monotone convolution.
+In Sections \ref{deform11}--\ref{Lim2} we work on deformations of the monotone convolution.
 This topic may impress the reader as specialized at first sight; however this clarifies how the structure of c-monotone independence behaves analogously to that of c-free independence.
 A deformation of the free convolution can be defined in a graph of probability measures \cite{BW1,BW2,KW,KY,O1,O2}.
 More precisely, if $T$ is a map from the set of probability measures to itself, we can define the graph $\{(\mu, T\mu);\mu \text{~is a probability measure} \}$.
 If this graph is closed under the c-free convolution, we can define an associative convolution.
 For the details, the reader is referred to Section \ref{deform11}.
 Analogously, a deformed convolution arises from the c-monotone convolution of a graph of probability measures.
 These kinds of convolutions include the monotone and Boolean convolutions.
 We show many examples of such deformed convolutions.
 A remarkable point is that such maps $T$, found in the context of c-free convolutions, give associative convolutions also in the c-monotone case.

 The Boolean and monotone convolutions preserve the sets $\{\mu; \supp \mu \subset [0, \infty) \}$ and $\{\mu; \mu \text{ is symmetric} \}$.
 The former property can be proved easily in terms of the operator-theoretic approach in \cite{Fra3}; the latter can be proved by using the complex-analytic characterizations of the convolutions.
 As an extension of these properties, we give necessary and sufficient conditions under which the deformed convolution explained above preserves the two sets.